 This happens in many fields.
 Technology, health care, philosophy, to name a few.
 When an innovation is introduced in any of the above fields, usually the first reaction is skepticism.
-It might take years to be fully adopted since the fruits and the practical benefits of such innovation are not evident.
+It might take years to be fully adopted since the fruits and the practical benefits of such innovation are not evident at first.
 And when they are finally adopted is not with some ridicule preceding it.

 This budding innovation usually doesn’t tear down what it set out to replace, but it makes itself so good and reliable that the old system has no better option than to silently surrender and follow.
 It’s more of a slow replacement than a violent break.
 Of course, this might take years but once the wave reveals itself, it’s no longer a creek but a full-blown tsunami.
 The players that ignored the innovators simply can’t catch up.

 This has happened many times in the past and it’s probably the way it will continue to go.
-Imagine the first reaction of the competitors of Apple when the first iPhone was introduced to the world.
+Imagine the first reaction of Apple’s competitors when the first iPhone was introduced to the world.
 They were so way back behind that they could literally do nothing about it, other than to cry in a fetal position.